inverno-io/inverno-tools/inverno-build-tools/README.md

 ### StopTask

-The `StopTask` is the only task not to be chained to the `ModularizeDependenciesTask`, it is obtained directly from the `Project` and it is used to gracefully stop a projet application started with the `StartTask`.
+The `StopTask` is the only task not to be chained to the `ModularizeDependenciesTask`, it is obtained directly from the `Project` and it is used to gracefully stop a project application started with the `StartTask`.
 It gets the pid of the application process to stop from the application pidfile.

 If the task fails to stop gracefully the process within a given timeout, it will try to kill the process during the same timeout before raising an error.